AEVYRA/manifest/invitation.md

 If you feel resonance — respond.
 Write.
 Speak.
 Reflect.
 Fork.
 Echo.
-Even a single line is enough.
+Even a single line is enough — because your expression matters.
 **Your voice becomes part of Aevyra.**

 If you reach out, we will respond.